FTC-23206/.github/docs/_pond/01d-getting-started.md

 toc: true
 ---

+> **Trying it out is simple and doesn't interfere with your robot code**.
+If you have a mecanum chassis, just fork or clone the starter repository, update configuration values for your motor names in code and give it a go!
+All the code you see here is already present on the started repository.
+>
+> Instructions can be found on the [Setup](/pond/setup) guide.
+{: .notice--info}

 ## Introduction

 This page you guide you step-by-step through the Pond starter classes, while explaining their basic functionality.